Community property: Russia

 In Russia, community property was introduced by the Soviet government in 1926.
 Prior to that, laws evolved by the late 18th century dictated separate property regime, so a married woman was (at least in theory) in full charge of her property, including the dowry and whatever she acquired personally during the marriage.
 The new Soviet system replaced this with a limited form of community property, namely community of acquisitions, and it survives to the present day.
 The only significant change, made in 1995, was the introduction of marital agreement which didn't exist under the Soviet law.
 Such an agreement may be signed at any time before or after conclusion of the marriage.
-It may regulate the spouses' rights on a basis entirely alien to the statutory regime, but in shouldn't put any of them (especially one who cannot provide for themselves) into a clearly unfavorable position.
+It may regulate the spouses' rights on a basis entirely alien to the statutory regime, but shouldn't put any of them (especially one who cannot provide for themselves) into a clearly unfavorable position.